-Man dies following car accident in Dubuque County
+Man dies on Christmas following car accident in Dubuque County

 Tyler and her husband, 84-year-old Robert Tyler, were taken to the hospital for injuries.
 Bahl refused medical attention.

-Officials say a few days later Robert Tyler had died.
+Officials say on Wednesday, Dec.
+25, Robert Tyler had died.

 The accident remains under investigation.